Sanjida-Khanam778/sanjida-khanam778/README.md

 ###

-<p align="left">I'm a front-end developer from Bangladesh.
-I make beautiful front-end based web applicatrions. <br><br>- 📚 I'm currently learning typeScript<br>- ⚡ In my free time I like to watch movies</p>
+<p align="left">I’m a web developer with a passion for creating scalable and efficient web applications.
+Experienced in working with technologies like Tailwind CSS, React, and Node.js, I’m always eager to learn and explore new tools and techniques.
+I enjoy solving complex problems and continuously strive to improve my skills.
+Feel free to reach out for collaboration or just to connect!</p>

 ###